thedatahub/Datahub/README.md

 }
 ```

-### Revoking a token

-This endpoint can be used to revoke both access and refresh tokens.
+The endpoint can also be used to revoke both access and refresh tokens.

 ```
 curl 'http://localhost:8000/oauth/v2/revoke?token=ZDIyMGFiZGZkZWUzY2FjMmY4YzNmYjU0ODZmYmQ2ZGM0NjZiZjBhM2Q0Y2ZjMGNiMjc0ZWIyMmYyODMzMGJjZg'